pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/Setup.md

 	![](images/setup/043.png)

--	Install packages for desktop and VNC, and then install Oracle database objects (this will take a few minutes).
+-	Install the yum repository and then adobe and git packages.
 Enter the following:

 ```
 sudo su -